This shrug knitting pattern was inspired by the shawls wrapped around the shoulders of characters in the Outlander TV series.

 - And understanding knitting abbreviations and terms.

-Visit the Outlander Knitting Patterns in my shop below:
+Visit the Outlander Knitting Pattern Ebooks in my shop below:

 Skill Level – Intermediate